HOME BASE BOURBON BATCH #10

 But back to what’s currently on the red table.

 On the nose they are all bready, smoky, and grassy, though each has a remarkably distinct emphasis on one of those notes over the other two.
-Honey unites them on the pallet, and from there they diverge in brighter, darker, or fierier directions, each with the wood making itself known as described above—in oak, nutshell, or pine.
+Honey unites them on the palate, and from there they diverge in brighter, darker, or fierier directions, each with the wood making itself known as described above—in oak, nutshell, or pine.
 Each finishes with warm heat, with differing qualities to the heat’s attack.

 Of course, the conditioning of American capitalism inevitably compels the question, Which is the “best” and therefore most worth my money?
 But that simple question isn’t of interest to me with these bottles.
 It’s true I’m disappointed with the Tom’s Foolery #121, which pales in comparison to the 2017 #31.
 But I’ll give Tom’s Foolery another shot, for sure.
 Next time I’ll seek out a mash bill closer to the #31, which featured a more typical bourbon grain ratio.
 Maybe that’s the key factor?
 I’ve also had a Tom’s Foolery rye (single barrel #150, again for K&L, and, like bourbon #31, bottled in bond) which I very much liked for its striking chocolatey, buttery, grassy profile.
 For these reasons Tom’s Foolery remains a distillery I’ll follow.